swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

   // requirement like this:
   /// Invoked by the Swift runtime when making a remote call.
   ///
-  /// The `invocation` are the arguments container that was previously created
+  /// The `invocation` is the arguments container that was previously created
-  /// by `makeInvocation` and has been populated with all arguments.
+  /// by `makeInvocationEncoder` and has been populated with all arguments.
   ///
   /// This method should perform the actual remote function call, and await for its response.
   ///